Bacon Deviled Eggs

 How many deviled eggs should I make for a party?

 As a general rule, plan on 2-3 deviled egg halves per person if you have other appetizers, and more if these are the star.
-It’s better to have a few extras—these really are a party favorite and tend to disappear fast.
+It’s better to have a few extras, these and my dill pickle deviled eggs really are a party favorite and tend to disappear fast.

 Can I substitute mayo?